2021 Ducati Monster Unveiled - Bike India

-The 2021 Ducati Monster has been unveiled and as we can see, the bike is now lighter, sleeker and more compact than ever before.
+The 2021 Ducati Monster is now lighter, sleeker and more compact than ever before.
+Bookings for the motorcycle have now opened in India ahead of its launch for a token amount of Rs 1 lakh.
+Here is all you need to know about the motorcycle.

 Design